laurashen/data-science-sequencing.github.io/lectures/lecture0.md

 1. **Overview of the problems discussed in the course** (1 lecture)

+	a.
+Problems in computational biology including genome assembly in different flavours, RNA-seq, Chip-seq, ATAC-seq, and other assays

+	b.
+Single cell versions of various assays

+	c.
+A discussion about the statistical and algorithmic challenges that are faced in these problems

 2. **High throughput sequencing** (1 lecture)

 	a.
-Sequencing technologies (short read technologies like Illumina, long read technologies like Pacbio and Oxford Nanopore, linked read technologies like 10x)
+Sequencing technologies (short read technologies like Illumina, long read technologies like Pacific Biosciences and Oxford Nanopore, linked read technologies like 10x)

 	b.
+Guest lecture by [Stephen Turner](http://www.pacb.com/people/stephen-turner-phd/), Co-founder and Chief Technology Officer, [Pacific Biosciences](http://www.pacb.com/) on 13 April 2016

+	c.
 Base calling

 3. **De novo Genome Assembly** (3-4 lectures)